 Your Right to Protection

-- Additional excused absences from classes
+- Excused absences from classes or leaves of absence

 - Academic support services, such as free tutoring